howerj/bit-serial/readme.md

 Cleans up the project.

+# eForth

+The tool-chain for the device is used to build an image for a Forth interpreter, more specifically a Forth interpreter similar to a dialect of Forth known as 'eForth', it differs between eForth in order to save on space which is at a premium.
+You should be greeted with an eForth prompt when running the 'make run' target that looks something like this:

+	$ make run
+	./bit bit.hex
+	eForth 3.1

+You can see all of the defined words (or functions) by typing in 'words' and hitting return.

+	$ make run
+	./bit bit.hex
+	eForth 3.1
+	words

+Arithmetic in Forth in done using Reverse Polish Notation:

+	2 2 + . cr

+Will print out '4'.
+This is not the place for a Forth tutorial, the Forth interpreter is mainly here to demonstrate that the bit-serial CPU is working correctly and can be used for useful purposes.
+No demonstration would be complete without a 'Hello, World' program, however:

+	: hello cr ."
+Hello, World!" ;
+	hello

+Go use your favorite search engine to find a Forth tutorial.

 # Use Case

 Often in an [FPGA][] design there is spare Dual Port Block RAM (BRAM) available,